 With local guide, Peter Brotherhood, explore three unique gardens in the Cobourg/Port Hope area.
 Our first garden on the shore of Lake Ontario offers a riot of colourful flowers surrounding the bungalow, with rare dwarf evergreens, many indigenous plants and a small rock garden.
 Another garden in a spacious rural setting offers many dry stone features in a park-like environment.
 Some dry stone structures include an arched bridge, a hut, walls and lampposts.
 Here, the flower gardens feature several perennial beds with four-season statues, two garden ponds and a waterfall.
 Our third garden has evolved over the past 80 years but the magnificent trees remain as an anchor to the wonderful vistas.
 The original planting design was completed by Edwin Kay, one of the founding members of the Canadian Society of Landscape Architects.
 The 4 acres include an abundance of perennial beds with over 300 heritage peonies and magnificent European Beech, Linden and Lilac hedges.
-Enjoy a buffet lunch at either the Woodlawn Inn or Arthur’s Restaurant at the Best Western Plus in Cobourg.
+Enjoy a buffet lunch at Arthur’s Restaurant at the Best Western Plus in Cobourg.

 The Branch Ranch with Madame Twig 1 & 2, Villa Conti Oak Heights Estate Winery and the Arts & Crafts of Warkworth